nikhil-31/Cinestine/README.md

 ## Overview

 An application that allows the user to discover new and exiciting movies.
 It was a part of the udacity nanodegree project P2.
-The main screen displays movies and upon clicking on a movie more information about the movie is displayed like trailers, reviews, a button to save the movie to a database for future viewing, we can share the movie trailer url with our friends.
+The main screen displays movies and upon clicking on a movie more information about the movie is displayed like trailers, reviews, a button to save the movie to a database for future viewing, we can share the movie trailer url using the share button.

 ##Instructions